-We are talking of a place where people from 3 religions are trying to coexist.
+We are talking about a place where people from 3 religions are trying to coexist.
 Hence there will definitely be some friction surrounding that.
-But as a traveler in Israel, you will definitely not face any problems because of this.
+But as a traveller in Israel, you will definitely not face any problems because of this.

 Since military service is mandatory for most young Israelis, you will find many of them around the cities carrying guns.

-How much should I budget when traveling to Israel?
+How much should I budget when travelling to Israel?

 Israel is definitely not cheap.
-When it comes to budgeting, it is better to have a similar budget as when you are traveling to Europe.
+When it comes to budgeting, it is better to have a similar budget as when you are travelling to Europe.